top of page

 ‘Do we have to have hope to evolve?’

+In Gene Tree, young people ask ‘impossible questions’ about evolution, adaptation and hope.
+Audiences are invited into small moments: feet on the grass, back against a tree, face in the wind.
 Music, rhythm and projections interlace with children’s stories of connection to nature, adaptation and change.
-Part living sculpture, part call to attention, Gene Tree immerses audiences inside a chorus of children’s voices, dreaming futures together within the nooks and crannies of the Gardens.
+Featuring Corrugated Iron’s Company C, students from Ludmilla Primary School, and Darwin Symphony Orchestra’s Young Artists, Gene Tree immerses audiences inside a chorus of children’s voices, dreaming futures together within the nooks and crannies of the Gardens.

 Gene Tree 2022 Listening to the rock Phot.
 Ayman Kaake.jpg